 - 1. Inspect the steering and suspension system components for damage. - 2.
 Inspect the steering system for excess play from left to right. - 3.
 Check steering angle value in RiDE > Vehicle Diagnostic.
 The value should be calibrated to 0° within ± 1° of the actual 0°, when the wheels are pointing straight ahead. - 4.
 Maximum total permissible play (total of both left and right lash measure) at steering wheel is <6.54mm (<2° total). - 5.
-Maximum allowable tolerance is <1° (3.27mm) when rotating the steering wheel to one side (left or right) before perceptible movement of the rack/outside wheel. - 6.
-If the allowable tolerances are exceeded, this may have a negative effect on the performance of the ADAS system, ESP system, and the vehicle dynamics system. - 7.
+Maximum allowable tolerance is 1° (3.27mm) when rotating the steering wheel to one side (left or right) before perceptible movement of the rack/outisde wheel. - 6.
+If the allowable tolerances are exceeded, this may have a negative effect on the performance of the Advanced Driver Assistance (ADAS) system, Electronic Stability Program (ESP), and the Vehicle Dynamics System (VDS). - 7.
 Replace components that are worn or damaged, as needed.